mikro-orm/mikro-orm/docs/docs/cascading.md

 book.author.name = 'Foo Bar';
 book.tags[0].name = 'new name 1';
 book.tags[1].name = 'new name 2';
-await orm.em.persistAndFlush(book); // all book tags and author will be persisted too
+await orm.em.persist(book).flush(); // all book tags and author will be persisted too
 ```

 > When cascade persisting collections, keep in mind only fully initialized collections will be cascade persisted.